 By Announcements

-Brightspace announcements can effectively provide important updates to the class, summarize progress, wrap up content, and provide important reminders of due dates.
+Canvas announcements can effectively provide important updates to the class, summarize progress, wrap up content, and provide important reminders of due dates.
 When creating and sending out announcements, follow these tips:

-- Be sure to let students know that you will be using announcements to communicate important information and that they need to pay attention to the announcements and have this feature turned on.
+• Be sure to let students know that you will be using announcements to communicate important information and that they need to pay attention to the announcements and have this feature turned on.

-- Try to limit them to 1-2 per week.
+• Try to limit them to 1-2 per week.
 Sending announcements too frequently may make students less likely to read them all.

-- Send them out consistently at the beginning or end of the week, so students know when to look for them.
+• Send them out consistently at the beginning or end of the week, so students know when to look for them.

-- Start with the most important information in the first paragraph or two.
+• Start with the most important information in the first paragraph or two.

-- Use bolded headings to organize the information.
+• Use bolded headings to organize the information.

-- Try to keep the announcement to one MS Word document page.
+• Try to keep the announcement to one MS Word document page.

 See an example of a weekly online course announcement below.

-More information about announcement settings in Brightspace
+More information on announcement settings in Canvas

 Use of an Ask Your Instructor Discussion Forum

 For frequently asked questions, it may be helpful and more efficient to have an online discussion forum where students can post questions about course policies, assignments and course materials to which all students can see the answers.
 However, you must check and respond to this online discussion forum regularly.
-The online discussion forums in Brightspace/D2L have a subscription feature that sends alerts to email when a student has posted to the forum.
+The online discussion forums in Canvas have a subscription feature that sends alerts to email when a student has posted to the forum.

 Examples